 - asking if you may include leaving a gift in your will to Final Straw Foundation

-- contacting you about renewing your membership or support
+- contacting you about renewing your support

 - contacting you about appeals or campaigns that we need financial support for